 Both Deuteronomy 28 and the companion chapter in Leviticus 26 are referred to as the blessings and curses chapters.
 Both chapters outline the blessings for obedience and the curses for disobedience to God and His laws that He gave to ancient Israel for their good and future happiness.
 These two chapters are still in force today and apply primarily to the modern descendants of ancient Israel, who are the English-speaking Anglo-Saxons in the world today.
 They live in North America, Western Europe, South Africa and other places around the globe.

 Viruses such as Ebola were unknown not that many years ago.
 Now, however, they are becoming much more commonplace.
 In many cases, they are the result of man's sins, the way people live their lives and humanity's general rejection of God and the Bible.
-Sadly, the spread of such life-threatening infections as Ebola will occur with increasing frequency as we approach the prophetic "end time" before Jesus returns.
+Sadly, the spread of such life-threatening infections will occur with increasing frequency as we approach the prophetic end time before Jesus returns.